 Stop interrupting.
 Interrupting a colleague or employee may not be worth it.
 Your interruption will cause them to lose time and energy as they switch focus.
 You can help others stay focused and increase their efficiency by not interrupting them.
 Ask yourself, is this interruption worth the money we’re about to lose for it?

 Celebrate focus.
 Finally, evaluate if you are expecting your employees to “multi-task.”
 If so, you are creating a culture that rewards inefficiency.
 Some leaders and supervisors celebrate when someone can “juggle several balls” at the same time.
 This actually encourages inefficiency and inaccuracy.
 Instead, promote focus and attention by providing your employees with the tools that are useful for them to close the door.
 And celebrate when they put up a “Do Not Disturb” sign on their door.

-One final thought: please stop taking your phone and laptop to meetings.
+One final thought: please stop opening and using your phone and laptop in meetings.
 Everyone else knows that you’re not engaged and participating at 100%.
 This just demonstrates how little you value others in the room and the work they’re trying to get done – and how little you consider your value to the conversation.
 Consider if this behavior creates belonging and brings out the best in a team through creative collaboration.
 See: Do I Belong Here?